CACocagarcia/Budgeting_Calculator/README.md

 This program was made using Processing.js and importing javax.swing.JOptionPane library for the user input dialog

-Purpose: to create a program that will allow a user to keep track of their weekly budget by allowing the user to input their weekly budget and expenses/transactions.
+Purpose: to create a program that will allow a user to keep track of their weekly budget by allowing the user to input their weekly budget divided into categories, and record their daily expenses/transactions.

 # Program Layout:
 1) Weekly Income Row: this row displays the weekly income that the user inputs.
 On the right side it will display the estimated Monthly Income by multiplying the Weekly Income by    4